 Genus name is the Latin name from the Greek akoniton used for these poisonous herbs.

 The upper sepal of each flower develops into a large, helmet-like structure that somewhat resembles the hood worn by medieval monks, hence the common names of monkshood and helmet flower.

 'Eleonara' is an erect, slender, tuberous-rooted perennial which features erect, terminal racemes of hooded, white flowers with blue edges atop rigid, leafed stems growing to 3' tall.
 Sepals and petals of each flower are similarly colored.
 Glossy, dark green leaves (somewhat similar to delphinium) are deeply incised in 5-7 toothed lobes.

 No serious insect or disease problems.
 Crown rot, powdery mildew and verticillium wilt are occasional problems.
 Taller stems may need support, particularly if plants are grown in exposed areas.
 WEAR GLOVES WHEN WORKING WITH THIS PLANT.
 Avoid skin or oral contact with plant juices, and be particularly careful to cover up any open cuts or skin abrasions prior to entering garden areas.

-An excellent plant for borders.
-Also appropriate for moist (but not wet) areas along streams or ponds.
-In light of the poisonous properties of this plant, it probably should not be grown in areas where small children might come in contact with it or in areas contiguous to vegetable gardens where edible tubers are growing.
+In the St. Louis area, this plant needs consistently moist soils and may be best grown in moist woodland areas, along streams or ponds, or on the periphery of bog or water gardens.
+Will grow in borders as long as the soil moisture requirements can be met.
+Because of the poisonous properties of the plant, it probably should not be grown in areas where small children might come in contact with it or in areas contiguous to vegetable gardens where tubers are growing.